-- Tell the party goers that you are going to give then a chance to become a Master Builder by completing a challenge.
+- Tell the partygoers that you are going to give them a chance to become Master Builders by completing a challenge.
 Give them the theme of the challenge and the amount of time they will have to build.

 - Set the ground rules.
 If you are worried that your group may have trouble sharing, you may want to have them use only the pieces in their bowl (or maybe have them ask to borrow from others).
 Or you might want to have them switch bowls every few minutes to mix things up.
 Generally, we find that it works well just to explain that Master Builders are all working together to help everyone make the best creations they can.

 - Let the build begin!
-After they finish their creations, have them take an index paper and fold it in half to make a display card.
-Have them write the name of their creations and tell a little bit about it.
+After they finish their creations, have them take index paper and fold it in half to make a display card.
+Have them write the name of their creations and tell a little bit about them.

 - Let everyone admire the creations.
 Let each Master Builder explain what their creation is and how they thought up the idea.